DFS on Trees

 Think like a node

 The key to solving tree problems using DFS is to think from the perspective of a node instead of looking at the whole tree.
 This is in line with how recursion is written.
-Reason from a node, make sure you consider all the cases and let recursion takes care of the rest.
-Provided you have a good understanding of the problem at hand, there are two things you want to think about:
+Reason from a node, decide how the current node should be proceeded, then recurse on children and let recursion takes care of the rest.

 What do we want to return after visiting a node.
 For example, for max depth problem this is max depth for the current node's subtree.
 If we are looking for a node in the tree, we'd want to return that node if found, else return null.
 Use return value to pass information from children to parent.